SolaceLabs/customer-controlled-region-reference-architectures/gke/README.md

 ##### Event Broker Services

-The cluster has a total of 4 node groups for event broker services.
+The cluster has a total of 4 node pools for event broker services.
 Because GKE node pools are made up of separate managed instance groups that are locked to a single availability zone, the cluster autoscaler can properly handle our use of pod anti-affinity against the node's zone label to ensure that each pod in a high-availability event broker service is in a separate availability zone.

-These node groups are engineered to support a 1:1 ratio of event broker service pod to worker node.
-We use labels and taints on each of these node groups to ensure that only event broker service pods are scheduled on the worker nodes for each scaling tier.
+These node pools are engineered to support a 1:1 ratio of event broker service pod to worker node.
+We use labels and taints on each of these node pools to ensure that only event broker service pods are scheduled on the worker nodes for each scaling tier.

-The machine types, labels, and taints for each event broker service node group are as follows:
+The machine types, labels, and taints for each event broker service node pool are as follows:

 | Name       | Machine  type | Labels                                      | Taints                                                          |
 |------------|---------------|---------------------------------------------|-----------------------------------------------------------------|